akauppi/rg4esm/README.md

 ## Requirements

 - `npm`
 - Raygun license

-   Creating a dedicated app for trying this out is recommended.
+   Creating a dedicated app in the Raygun console for trying this out is recommended.

    >To just try out (without dashboard), you can provide a fake API key like `RAYGUN_API_KEY=x`.